 1. To initiate the search process, please complete a Request to Hire Form (available on the Human Resources web pages and in the Human Resources public folder in eDisk), and send it to the Associate Director, Human Resources.
-Or, contact the Associate Director, at 291-4278, to discuss your hiring needs.
+Or, contact the Associate Director to discuss your hiring needs.
 A search may not begin until the Associate Director is contacted and the search is authorized in writing as outlined below.
 This applies to full-time, part-time, and temporary professional staff positions.

 2. Assure an up-to-date position description is written.
 If an accurate position description does not currently exist, please prepare one and send an electronic copy to the Director or Associate Director, Human Resources (proper position description forms are available on the Human Resources web pages and in the Human Resources public folder in eDisk).